jayshozie/ceng240/notes4newbies/W02-intro-to-algorithms-and-programming-languages.md

 4. **32-bit Characters:** It uses 32-bit characters for very uncommon characters and emojis.

+*Commonly Used in:* Literally everywhere from your texting app to Microsoft Word, to the machines you order fast-food.

 ### UTF-16

 UTF-16 is the second most widely used encoding of the Unicode.
 Again, it